-The Council's approach to downsizing and overcrowding is set out in its Strategic Tenancy Policy and Allocations Policy.
-There is also a commitment to supporting the wider initiatives developed by the Greater Manchester Combined Authority (GMCA) and Greater Manchester Housing Providers (GMHP) to reduce and prevent homelessness.
+We will support the Council's approach to downsizing and overcrowding as set out in its Strategic Tenancy Policy and Allocations Policy.
+We are also committed to supporting the Council and wider initiatives developed by the Greater Manchester Combined Authority (GMCA) and Greater Manchester Housing Providers (GMHP) to reduce and prevent homelessness.